Textualize/textual/docs/how-to/package-an-application.md

 # Package an application

 A common question on the [Textual Discord server](https://discord.gg/Enf6Z3qhVr) and [in the Textual discussion area](https://github.com/Textualize/textual/discussions) is how to package a Textual application for distribution.
-At its heart, this is a question of *"how do I package a Python application for distribution?"*; this a reasonably big subject that is covered by a number of tutorials on the web.
+At its heart this is a question of *"how do I package a Python application for distribution?"*; this is a reasonably big subject that is covered by a number of tutorials on the web.
 A good place to start would be [in the Python documentation itself](https://packaging.python.org/en/latest/overview/).

 In this HOWTO we'll concentrate on the Textual-specific issues you need to keep in mind.